tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-When you miss every target with a daily spell cast through this symbol, you instead hit every target, and a random ally that casts spells (including you) loses their next standard action and expends (without effect) a random daily spell of at least the same level as the triggering spell.
+When you miss every target with a full recovery spell cast through this symbol, you instead hit every target, and a random ally that casts spells (including you) loses their next standard action and expends (without effect) a random full recovery spell of at least the same level as the triggering spell.

 **Quirk:** Values privacy.